-Central Maine Moving & Storage will take extra care in handling, packing, and moving your valuables.
-Using specialized equipment, moving vans, and techniques, our professional moving crews have the training and experience to ensure that your belongings arrive at your new home in the same condition that they were picked up.
-We take the extra steps to make your move is smooth and hassle free.
+MaineMoving will take extra care in handling, packing, and moving your valuables using specialized equipment, moving vans, and techniques.
+Our professional moving crews have the training and experience to ensure your belongings arrive at your new home in the same condition that they were picked up.
+We take the extra steps to make your move is smooth and hassle-free.

-However, no matter how careful we are, there is the chance that something could happen that is beyond our control.
-To stay ahead of this unlikely situation, Central Maine Moving & Storage can offer you extra peace of mind through one of our two valuation protection plans.
+However, no matter how careful we are, there is a chance something could happen beyond our control.
+To stay ahead of this unlikely situation, MaineMoving can offer you extra peace of mind through one of our two valuation protection plans.
 You have the option of choosing which plan is right for you.

-1) Premium Coverage – Full Value Protection
+1. Premium Coverage – Full Value Protection

 Full Value Protection provides more comprehensive coverage for your belongings.
 Your shipment will be transported at this level of liability unless you waive Full Value Protection.
-If any item is lost, destroyed, or damaged while in the mover’s custody, your mover will, at its discretion, offer to do one of the following:
+If any item is lost, destroyed, or damaged while in the mover’s custody, your mover will, at their discretion, offer to do one of the following:

-- Repair the item;
+- Repair the item.

-- Replace with a similar item;
+- Replace with a similar item.

-2) Basic Coverage – Released Value
+2. Basic Coverage – Released Value

-Released Value Example: If an article valued at $500.00 and weighing 100 lbs is damaged while in your mover’s possession, you would receive $60.00 in compensation ($0.60/lb x 100 lbs = $60.00).
+If an article valued at $500 and weighing 100 lbs. is damaged while in your mover’s possession, you would receive $60 in compensation ($0.60/lb x 100 lbs = $60.00).

-3) Additional Coverage Options
+3. Additional Coverage Options

 Household movers by law are not permitted to sell insurance.
-Insurance can only be sold by a state-licensed insurance agent representing an insurance carrier.
+Insurance can only be sold by a state-licensed agent representing an insurance carrier.
 The Valuation Protection Plan chosen is an agreement between the customer and the moving company for a pre-determined amount assumed for liability while your household goods are in the mover’s possession.